Did German soldiers wear jackboots?

 Cavalry jackboot.
 These boots are still worn and still so termed by the Household Cavalry Regiment of the British Army, founded in the 17th century.
 The term originates from the French word Jaque (m) meaning mail.
 The term is of Catalan origin, descended from the Arabic shakk.
 These boots were made very heavy by the mail reinforcement,…

-READ ALSO: How do physicians stay motivated?
+READ ALSO: How do you apply ikigai in life?